peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORType.md

 The simple values true and false.
 ### SimpleValue
     public static final CBORType SimpleValue
-A &#x22;simple value&#x22; other than floating point values, true, and false.
+A "simple value" other than floating point values, true, and false.
 ### ByteString
     public static final CBORType ByteString
 An array of bytes.